rimmontrieu/matrix-text-fx/README.md

 ## Matrix Text Effect

-This is the source code of Matrix Text Effect
+This is the source code of Matrix Text Effect video clip: https://youtu.be/EFkPJuqc3j0

 ### Install instruction: